andrechristikan/ack-nestjs-boilerplate/README.md

 -   MongoDB integrate by using [mongoose][ref-mongoose] 🎉
 -   Cached response with redis.
 -   Queue bullmq with redis.
+-   Logger with pino 🌲
--   Authorization, Role, and session Management.
+-   Authorization, Role, and session Management (can revoke).
 -   Repository Design Pattern.
 -   Authentication (`Access Token`, `Refresh Token`, `API Key`, `Google SSO`, `Apple SSO`)
 -   Export data with CSV or Excel by using `decorator`.